JackiBackiBoy/ox3d/README.md

 ## Building for Windows
-In order to build one can use the included build-script ```winBuild.bat```, or by building it manually with the follow shell commands:
+In order to build one can use the included build-script ```winBuild.bat```, or by building it manually with the following shell commands:
 ```bash
 mkdir build
 cd build